weronikaduda/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 4. The Order Service has been updated to use Cosmos DB as its database.
 5. The Order Items Reserver Azure Function is able to create Reservation JSON files in Azure Blob Storage by communicating through the Service Bus.
 6. Error handling is implemented to send emails through Logic Apps when issues with creating Reservation JSON files are encountered.
-7. The PetStore Web App is secured with Azure B2C for authentication.
+7. The PetStore Web App is secured with Azure AD B2C for authentication.

 <img src="images/scheme.png" width="700" style="margin: 20px 0; display: inline-block;"/>